Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/throneless-games/conquer/kingseat/rules/_index.md

 {{< rules-image src="gameplay_1.webp" alt="Example of step 1 of each round: vote, check, add winning votes to Tell." >}}

-Now handle all remaining cards.
-Starting from Kingseat, clockwise, go around the table until all cards are gone.
+For each remaining card, the player gets a choice.
+(Do this from Kingseat, clockwise, until all cards are gone.)

-Each player has a choice.

 * Either **execute the action** on your card.
 * Or **swap places** with another player and **swap 1 Hand card** with them.